-To be a minimalist is not just some gimmick, a stereotype or a bandwagon to jump on – it’s simply a lifestyle.
-Being a minimalist is making time and space for what’s really important in your life.
+Being a minimalist is not just some gimmick, a stereotype, or a bandwagon to jump on – it’s a lifestyle.
+Being a minimalist is simply making time and space for what’s really important in your life.

-Important?
-Broad term, I know.
-But think about it, what do you really need in your life?
-It’s time we start to discover more with less – (I’ll give credit to Steve for that line).
-Anyways, here’s 7 reasons why adopting a minimalistic lifestyle can benefit your life –
+What is important?
+What do you really need in your life?
+It’s time we start to discover more with less.
+Anyway, here are 7 reasons why adopting a minimalistic lifestyle can benefit your life:

 1. You’ll appreciate the little things.

-In short, more is not better, better is better.
-The things you’ll find to appreciate is the roof over your head, the friends that you have, the food in your fridge and the bed that you sleep in.
+In short, more is not better; better is better.
+Key things to appreciate are the roof over your head, the friends that you have, the food in your fridge and the bed that you sleep in.
 Doesn’t sound like all that much, right?
-Reality check – some people in the world don’t even have that.
-So take a step back and think about it: what more do you honestly need?
+Reality check – some folks don't even have these simple basics.
+So, take a step back and think about it: what more do you honestly need?

 2. Healthier mind.
 Healthier body.
 Healthier Life.

 Everyone is always complaining that they don’t have the time to stay active, fit, nor healthy.
-Well, pump the breaks on the shopping and obsessing over materials things – essentially, what in hindsight, doesn’t really matter.
+Well, pump the brakes on the shopping and obsessing over material things – essentially, what doesn’t matter?
 After that, you’ll have all the time in the world!
 Take a walk, go for a hike or try out that local yoga class down the street.
-When you stop worrying about your unnecessary materials and start focusing on your well being, I promise that you will enjoy an overall happy, healthy life.
+When you stop worrying about your unnecessary materials and start focusing on your well-being, I promise that you will enjoy an overall happy, healthy life.